 - (1) English Language Arts 30-1 (grade of at least 60%)

 - (2) Subject from Group A or C

 - (3) Subject from Group A or C

 - (4) Subject from Group C

-- (5) Subject from Group B, C, or Physical Education 30 (5 credit)
+- (5) Subject from Group B, C, or Physical Education 30 (5 credit), or Recreation Leadership (REC) Advanced Level-Career and Technology Studies (CTS) (5 credits).

 - Mathematics 30-2 is acceptable for admission as a Group C subject, however only one of Mathematics 30-1 and Mathematics 30-2 may be used for admission purposes. - (2) Only one Language other than English is accepted for admission. - (3) Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - (4) Students who present a grade in English Language Arts 30-1 (or equivalent) that is below 60%, but possess a competitive average overall, may be admitted on probation.
-In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (5) Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.
+In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (5) Transfer applicants who have completed less than ★24 transferable will be considered high school applicants.
 If a student in this circumstance has a